joeb-brfc/v2-PDC-World-darts-championship/README.md

 This web project is a responsive, Bootstrap-powered tribute to the PDC World Darts Championship.
 It aims to educate, entertain, and celebrate the evolution of the competition, legendary players, and its cultural impact.

+## 💡 Purpose & Value

+The website is designed for darts fans, new audiences, and sports history enthusiasts.
+It delivers value by:

+- Centralising champion stats, career highlights, and venue information in one engaging interface
+- Showcasing multimedia content (images, embedded video) to enhance learning and engagement
+- Celebrating diversity and modern progress in darts (e.g. Fallon Sherrock and Lisa Ashton)
+- Offering a mobile-friendly, accessible browsing experience using Bootstrap 5 and alt-tagged images

 ## 🌐 Navigation Structure

 The site is divided into three main pages, accessible via the top navigation bar: